DiogoPavan/web-chat-app/README.md

 ## Features
 Some features of the project are:
-- User signup, login and logout;
+- User sign up, sign in and sign out;
 - More than one chatroom;
 - The chat messages are ordered by timestamps and the chat will show only the last 50 messages;
 - It is possible to request a stock quote:
     - Post the command `/stock=stock_code` (Example: `/stock=aapl.us`) into de chatroom;
     - The bot will answer the command;
     - If the command does not follow this format it will be considered as a simple message;
-    - The bot was developed to handle messages that are no understood
+    - The bot was developed to handle messages that are no understood;

 ## Technologies
 The following technologies were used for the development of the project: